Five (Tony Banks album)

 Five (stylised as 5) is the sixth studio album by the English musician, songwriter, and singer Tony Banks.
 It was released on 23 February 2018 by BMG Records.
 It is his third album of classical music, following Seven: A Suite for Orchestra (2004) and Six Pieces for Orchestra (2012).

+Five is included in the 2024 boxset 18 Pieces for Orchestra 7–6–5 together with his other two classical albums.

 Background and recording

 Five is Banks's third solo album of classical music, following Seven: A Suite for Orchestra (2004) and Six Pieces for Orchestra (2012).
 Banks had thought of pursuing classical music at a later stage in his career when he could dedicate more time to it.
 Five originated when Banks was commissioned to write a fifteen-minute piece for live performance at the Cheltenham Music Festival in July 2014, the seventieth instalment of the festival, by artistic director, Meurig Bowen.
 Banks chose a composition from a collection of short pieces that were in development at the time and worked on it further, which was then known as "Arpregg" but re-titled "Prelude to a Million Years" and became the opening track on Five.
 Banks spoke of the debut performance of the composition: "The softer passages were fine, but the parts that required real oomph, like the big cello riffs, didn't work very well at all".

 Following the Cheltenham Music Festival commission, Banks secured a one-album deal with BMG.
 It marks his first release on the BMG label, having released his first two classical albums on Naxos Records.
 Banks reasoned the change down to BMG being more of a "go ahead" label with more favourable promotional effort and its enthusiasm to release it.
 Banks then felt encouraged by the Cheltenham Music Festival performance to take the individual parts, re-record them, and assemble them in layers similar to that of a rock-oriented album so he could "really get it right".
 This approach was applied for all the tracks on Five.
 A series of "very definite and elaborate" demos were recorded which were then used as a template for the orchestra to play their arrangements from, and to Banks, sounded similar to the final arrangements.
 The piano heard on the album is what Banks had originally played on the demo recordings.